ueberdosis/hocuspocus/docs/contributing.md

 There is an eslint config that ensures a consistent code style.
 To check for errors, run `$ npm run lint`.
 That’ll be checked when you send a pull request, too.
 Make sure it’s passing, before sending a pull request.

 ## Testing for errors
-Your pull request will automatically execute all our existing tests.
-Make sure that they all pass, before sending a pull request.
-Run all tests locally with `$ npm run test` or run single tests (e. g. when writing new ones) with `$ npm run test:open`.
+Make sure all tests pass before sending a pull request.
+Your pull request will automatically execute all tests via the GitHub Workflow.

+- Run all tests locally: `$ npm run test`
+- Run all tests of a single package: `$ npm run test -- tests/PACKAGE_NAME`

 ## Further questions
 Any further questions?
 Create a new issue or discussion in the repository.
 We’ll get back to you.